brillout/wildcard-api/docs/readme.template.md

 The reason is simple:
 when we develop the frontend we know what is allowed and we can develop the frontend to always call endpoints in an authorized way.
-If an endpoint call isn't allowed, either there is a bug in our frontend or an attacker is trying to hack our backend.
+If an endpoint call isn't allowed, either there is a bug in our frontend code or an attacker is trying to hack our backend.
 If someone is trying to hack us, we want to give him the least amount of information and we just return `undefined`.

 That said,
-there are situations where it is expected that a permission may fail and you may want to return the information that the permission failed, for example:
+there are situations where it is expected that a permission may fail, and you may want to return the information that the permission failed.
+For example:
 ~~~js
 // When the user is not logged in, the frontend redirects the user to the login page.